fryktoria/On-the-Fly-Shortest-Path/README.md

 1. The splice loss multiplied by the distance from the entry point to the exit point on the line layer
 2. The splice loss multiplied by the distance from the start point to the entry point on the line layer
 3. The Fixed cost, only if the checkbox `+Fixed` of the plugin panel is checked

+NOTE: When the `Include entry/exit points` of the configuration dialog is checked, the total loss from entry point, along the line and to the exit point appears in the panel.
+When unchecked, only the loss along the line appears in the panel.
+This includes only the splice loss along the line network and the Fixed loss.

 ## Build from Github sources